mesketh/Gradle2MavenPlugin/README.md

 __Problem__: I sometimes need to copy dependencies from Gradle projects quickly to a Maven project.

-__Solution__: The Kotlin script `plugin.kts` contains a [LivePlugin](https://github.com/dkandalov/live-plugin) for conveniently performing a copy of a Gradle dependency to a Maven project, for example:
+__Solution__: The Kotlin script `plugin.kts` contains a [LivePlugin](https://github.com/dkandalov/live-plugin) for conveniently performing a copy of a Gradle build dependency to a Maven dependency, for example:

 ```
 dependencies {